jarun/nnn/README.md

 #### dual-pane or multi-pane

 `nnn` doesn't have a native dual-pane or multi-pane mode.
-Use it with tmux, GNU Screen, Terminator or Tilix.
+On most modern DEs the default terminal emulator handles that.
+Other options are tmux, GNU Screen, Terminator, Tilix, AltYo and Byobu.

 #### change dir color